-- Students should submit the first draft of their Capstone paper and Case to their committee chair by March 18, 2013 (8th week of semester).
+- Students should submit the first draft of their Capstone paper and Case to their committee chair by the 8th week of semester.

-- Once your chair approves the draft of the paper and the case synopsis, you should submit them to the full committee by April 8, 2013 (11th week of semester).
+- Once your chair approves the draft of the paper and the case synopsis, you should submit them to the full committee by the 11th week of semester.

-Once the full committee has approved the Capstone paper and the proposed Case Study, students should schedule the Capstone presentation before May 3, 2013.
+Once the full committee has approved the Capstone paper and the proposed Case Study, students should schedule the Capstone presentation before finals week.
 Capstone presentations will not be scheduled during Final Exams week.